google/keytransparency/docs/verification.md

 1. Take on the role of a sender and request the current keys for oneself, performing all the verification steps outlined above.

-1. For each epoch since the last audit until the current epoch:
+1. For each snapshot since the last audit until the current snapshot:

-    1. Fetch the profile at that epoch and verify using the steps above.
+    1. Fetch the profile at that snapshot and verify using the steps above.

     1. Identify all the public keys listed.
 If any are unrecognized, raise a warning.

-Auditing in this form is simple, does not rely on 3rd parties, but it expensive in terms of time, compute, and network bandwidth.
+Auditing in this form is simple and does not rely on 3rd parties but it is expensive in terms of network time and bandwidth.
 An optimization on this auditing approach using 3rd party auditors has been designed but not-yet-implemented.